pardus/pardus-update/README.md

 # Pardus Update

-Pardus Update is a simple update application.
+Pardus Update is a simple update application for debian based operating systems.

 It is currently a work in progress.
 Maintenance is done by <a href="https://www.pardus.org.tr/">Pardus</a> team.